HackBerkeley/GitWorkshop2013/README.md

     $ git pull

 which will bring your teammates's changes from the remote repo to your local machine.

-SOMETHING ABOUT VIM OR EMACS
+Since you've committed your local changes beforehand, git is going to ask you to write a commit message for the merge.

 You'll probably see a message like this